RK22000/agar-io/README.md

 Bot control will attempt to find the star button and start the game.
 Press escape to stop the recording.
 Press shift to switch from bot to manual control.

+## Todos

+- [ ] Convert agario into a gym environmnet
+- [ ] Train a sb3 RL agent
+- [ ] Train offline without the need to run the game
+- [ ] Use a programmatic browser interface instead of OCR